WHERE CAN I PARK A TINY HOUSE?

 WATER - If your water connection is above ground it is crucial to use a heated hose or heat tape to protect your water supply.
 Heating the hose allows the lines to remain open and unfrozen by the outside temperatures.
 Without this you can endure frozen hose lines and pipes and lack of water to your Tiny Home.

 PROPANE - Propane tanks do not need to be heated but it is a good idea to insulate them when temperatures drop too low.
 Propane blankets can be purchased to deal with this or you can insulate propane tank enclosure.

 SKIRTING - While not required skirting underneath the home will help prevent cold winds from getting underneath the home making the floor feel cooler.

-WHY NOT AN RV?
+WHY NOT AN JUST BUY AN RV?

 At Tree Hugger Tiny Homes our focus on aesthetics, quality, and functionality.
-We build custom homes on trailers or skids rather than a concrete foundation, not RV’s.
+We build custom homes on trailers or skids rather than a concrete foundation, not campers.
 Most Tiny House owners choose to live in a semi-permanent location, possibly moving their Tiny House a few times a year or less however Tiny Homes are completely towable and can be traveled in full time if they are designed with this function in mind.